 The focus is set manually with the AF switched off on both the camera and lens, just to make sure.
 The focus distance will depend entirely on your situation and the depth of field that you can capture.
 For my ‘bow view’ movies, I focussed on the flag mast and shot at ?/8-?/11.

 I take several test exposures on my selected aperture, before changing the programme mode to Manual and setting the exposure.
 Manual exposure helps reduce ‘flickering’ in the movie as the exposure changes to cope with the available light.
-I much prefer the effect that when the sun goes behind a cloud, the image is darker until it appears once again – an effect best shown in the time-lapse below, shot in the Magdalen Islands, Gulf of St. Lawrence.
+I prefer the effect that when the sun goes behind a cloud, the image is darker until it appears once again – an effect best shown in the time-lapse below, shot in the Magdalen Islands, Gulf of St. Lawrence.